For years, Pierce Brosnan seemed a natural choice to carry the Walther PPK.

 Previous to the Brosnan Bonds, EON tended to cast ingenues in the “Bond Girls” roles, but with Michelle Yeoh and Teri Hatcher, they began to consider more known quantities.
 Halle Berry was probably the most “known” co-star in a Bond film, and as Jinx Johnson, the chemistry she shares with Brosnan makes for some fun moments.
 Her “recreation” of the iconic Honey Ryder intro from Dr. No, complete with knife on the hip, is a highlight.

-And Rosamund Pike does good work as a chilly and duplicitous MI:6 agent.
+And Rosamund Pike, in her first feature, does good work as a chilly and duplicitous MI:6 agent.

 Though Die Another Day does see the return of a stylish Aston Martin as Bond’s vehicle of choice, introduced by Cleese’s Q, this one actually has the power to become invisible.
 As much as credibility is stretched in Bond movies, an invisible car is simply not on.
 (See the comment above regarding the CGI.)